Graham Reid | | 1 min read

 It was worth wading past all those Al Martino and Neil Diamond albums to rescue it.

-As far as I can tell the words to this piece were by Selwyn "Shirlee" Alison (don't ask me about the "Shirlee") and the music is by Neil who is a well known collector of songs about and by whalers, gumdiggers, gold miners, unionists, bushmen and of course, swagmen.
+As far as I can tell the words to this Talking Swag piece were by Selwyn "Shirlee" Alison (don't ask me about the "Shirlee") and the music is by Neil who was a well known collector of songs about and by whalers, gumdiggers, gold miners, unionists, bushmen and of course, swagmen.

 Hence this song which might mean absolutely nothing to anyone today, but Elsewhere offers it From the Vaults just because we can.
 And that it might make people wonder about swagmen.